huma-engineering/huma-docs/data-collection/huma-app/getting-started/personal-information-account-settings.md

 ![Messages](../assets/Messages.png)

+### Health summary data export
+You can download the summary of health data that was tracked over a period of time in a PDF or CSV format.

 ### Data privacy and account settings
 There are a number of features and settings in your Profile to help keep your data safe and secure.
 See the [data privacy and account security](../features/data-privacy-and-security.md) article for more details.